-We have provided the costs associated with the different level of segregation separately.4 Details can be found at: http://icg.citi.com/icg/global_markets/product_solutions/citi_futures.jsp
+We will disclose have provided the costs associated with the different levelslevel of segregation on our website.
+We will alert you once this information becomes available.
+Separately.
+Details can be found at: http://icg.citi.com/icg/global markets/product solutions/citi futures.jsp